A Field Guide To Personal Finance

 One of the best ways to set your children up for success, if possible is to set aside money to fund their higher education.
 Of note, I don’t say “college savings” because in some cases these can apply to a qualified trade school.
 I have been fortunate to witness a number of friends build extremely successful, high paying careers in blue collar trades.

-In 2021 the average student balance was over $38,000 and this average paints a rosier picture than the harsh reality when you factor in other debts most of them are also carrying along with the fact that many of their parents also took out parent PLUS loans.
+In 2023 the average student loan balance was over $38,000 and this average paints a rosier picture than the actual, harsh reality when you factor in the other debts that most of them are also carrying.
+Even scarier is the fact that many of their parents also took out parent PLUS loans.

 I would encourage you to watch Borrowed Future.
 It paints a vivid picture of both the burden that student loan debt can place on your life and productive paths you can take to avoid it.